Photon isolation effects at NLO in gamma gamma + jet final states in hadronic collisions: Acknowledgements

 \section{Acknowledgements}

-We would like to thank the {\sc GoSam} collaboration for useful discussions.
-G.H. is grateful to Leandro Cieri for helpful comments on the use of {\sc Nlojet}{ ++} for comparison purposes.
+We would like to thank the {\sc GoSam} collaboration for helpful discussions.
 N.G. and G.H. would like to thank the University of Zurich for kind hospitality, where parts of the project were carried out.
-We also thank Adriano Lo Presti for pointing us to typos in version one of the manuscript.
 This research is supported in part by the Swiss National Science Foundation (SNF) under contract 200020-138206 and by the European Commission through the ``LHCPhenoNet" Initial Training Network PITN-GA-2010-264564.